pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

 Some other methods worth mentioning are:

-* :meth:`~tdates.Date.toordinal`
+* :meth:`~Date.toordinal`
   Converts an object to the equivalent proleptic gregorian date.
-* :meth:`~tdates.Date.tostring`
+* :meth:`~Date.tostring`
   Converts an object to the corresponding string.

 Formatting Dates as String
 --------------------------

-To output a date as a string, you can simply cast it to a string (call :func:`str` on it) and a default output format for that frequency will be used, or you can use the :meth:`~tdates.Date.strfmt` method for explicit control.
+To output a date as a string, you can simply cast it to a string (call :func:`str` on it) and a default output format for that frequency will be used, or you can use the :meth:`~Date.strfmt` method for explicit control.
-The :meth:`~tdates.Date.strfmt` method of the Date class takes one argument: a format string.
+The :meth:`~Date.strfmt` method of the Date class takes one argument: a format string.
 This behaves in essentially the same manner as the ``strftime`` function in the standard python time module and accepts the same directives, plus several additional directives outlined below.

 * '%q'
   The ''quarter'' of the date.
 * '%f'
   Year without century as a decimal number [00,99].
   The ''year'' in this case is the year of the date determined by the year for the current quarter.
   This is the same as '%y' unless the Date is one of the quarterly frequencies.
   In financial terms, this is the 'fiscal year'.
 * '%F'
   Year with century as a decimal number.